qiskit-community/may4_challenge_exercises/hints.md

 ## Hints for Exercise 3

+- The function `bob_measure_qubit` needs to add some gates to the single qubit circuit `qubit_circuit`.
+It does not need to return anything.

-This exercise requires looping through bitstrings and doing comparisons.
+- This exercise requires looping through bitstrings and doing comparisons.
 In Python, a loop that goes through a string called `str_example` from left to right is shown below.

 ```python
 str_example = 'Hello World!'